-Do I Have a Nexium Lawsuit?
+Need a Texas Nexium Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one have taken Nexium and been diagnosed with fractures of the wrist, hip and spine, you should contact our lawyers immediately.
-You may be entitled to compensation by filing a Nexium lawsuit.
+If you or a loved one was diagnosed with kidney failure, renal disease, or nephritis, you should contact our lawyers immediately.
+You may be entitled to compensation by filing a lawsuit.

 Nexium may also be used to treat gastroesophageal reflux disease (GERD or acid reflux disease), a condition where the backward flow of acid from the stomach causes heartburn and possible injury to the throat.
 It is also used to prevent gastic ulcers and in treatment of conditions involving excessive stomach acid, such as Zollinger-Ellison syndrome.

 Nexium and Nephritis

 Evidence linking Nexium and nephritis (sudden kidney inflammation) has been growing since the early 1990s when the first case reports were published.
 Another 15 cases were reported by AstraZeneca in 2004.
 Dozens of cases have been reported worldwide, including some reports in which older patients needed long-term dialysis for kidney failure.

 FDA Adds Nephritis to Nexium Label

 In December 2014, the FDA updated the label on Nexium to include stronger warnings about acute interstitial nephritis (sudden kidney inflammation).
 According to the FDA, nephritis is caused by an allergic reaction and it can occur at any time while taking Nexium.
 Without treatment, nephritis can cause kidney failure.

 Study Links Nexium and 20-50% Increased Risk of Kidney Disease